egarcia1868/Set-Track-r/README.md

 4. **View Statistics**: Check your dashboard for concert analytics and charts
 5. **Profile Management**: Customize your profile and privacy settings
 6. **Social Features**: Follow other users and view public profiles
+7. **Messaging**: Chat with other users in real-time through the messaging system

 ## 🏗️ Project Structure